nickesc/steploop/README.md

 The `StepLoop` class manages the timing and execution flow, supporting both fixed-step updates via [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) and smoother, display-synchronized updates using [`window.requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).

-The loop can run indefinitely or for a set number of steps, and its execution can be precisely controlled, allowing it to be paused, resumed, and dynamically modified at runtime.

 ## Install

 Install `steploop` via NPM: